instructor-ai/instructor/docs/examples/index.md

 In this section, you will find examples demonstrating different aspects of our project's functionality.

 - [Classfying Text](classification.md): Doing single and multi class prediction using enums.

+- [Identifying Action Items with dependencies](action_items.md): Scanning a transcript to generate action items with subtasks.

 - [Segmented Search](search.md): Learn how to perform segmented search using a multi task definition using function calling